LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 {{< toc >}}

-In this article, we will take the air quality data in Civil IoT Taiwan as an example to introduce how to allow two levels of air quality sensing data to be systematically and dynamically calibrated through data science methods.
-At the same time, with the results of data fusion, different deployment projects can work together to create a more comprehensive air quality sensing result.
-We use the following two air quality sensing systems:
+In this article, we're going to look at how air quality data from Civil IoT Taiwan can be used.
+We'll explain how we can calibrate two types of air quality sensors using data science, so they work together better.
+This helps us get a more complete picture of air quality.
+We'll focus on two kinds of air quality sensors:

-1. Environmental Protection Agency Air Quality Monitoring Station: In traditional air quality monitoring, extremely professional, large-scale, and high-cost monitoring stations are mainly used.
-It cannot be deployed in every community due to high deployment and maintenance costs.
-Instead, local environmental agencies will select specific locations for deployment and maintenance.
-According to the announcement on the Taiwan Environmental Protection Agency website, as of July 2022, the number of official monitoring stations in Taiwan is 81.
+1. **Environmental Protection Agency (EPA) Air Quality Monitoring Stations:** These are the traditional, professional stations that are big, expensive, and very accurate.
+They're not in every neighborhood because they're costly to set up and maintain.
+Instead, they're placed in specific spots by local environmental agencies.
+As of July 2022, Taiwan has 81 of these official monitoring stations.
-2. Micro Air Quality Sensor: Compared with the traditional professional station, the micro air quality sensor adopts low-cost sensors, transmits data through the network, and builds a denser air quality sensor in the way of the Internet of Things network.
-This technology has low erection costs and provides more flexible installation conditions and expanded coverage.
-At the same time, this technology has the characteristics of convenient installation and maintenance, which satisfies the needs of large-scale real-time air quality monitoring systems.
-It can achieve the frequency of uploading data once a minute and allows users to respond immediately to sudden pollution incidents, further reducing the loss.

-Of course, we cannot expect low-cost micro air quality sensors to have the high accuracy of professional monitoring stations.
-How to improve its accuracy becomes another problem to be solved.
-Therefore, in the following content, we will demonstrate how to improve the accuracy of the sensing results of the micro air quality sensors to reach the level of the EPA air quality monitoring stations using data science approaches.
-The results can facilitate the integration of different sensing systems and further data applications in the future.
+2. **Micro Air Quality Sensors:** These are smaller, cheaper sensors that are part of the Internet of Things (IoT) network.
+They're easier to put up in lots of places because they're less expensive and simpler to install and look after.
+These sensors can quickly send data, even every minute, which is great for keeping an eye on air quality in real-time and reacting fast to sudden pollution.
+But they're not as accurate as the big EPA stations.

+The big question is, how can we make these small, affordable sensors as accurate as the professional ones?
+We're going to show you how we can do this with data science techniques.
+By improving the accuracy of these micro sensors, we can better integrate different types of sensors and make more use of the data they collect in the future.

 ## Package Installation and Importing

-In this article, we will use the pandas, numpy, datetime, sklearn, scipy, and joblib packages, which are pre-installed on our development platform, Google Colab, and do not need to be installed manually.
-Thus, we can directly use the following syntax to import the relevant packages to complete the preparations in this article.
+In this article, we're going to make use of several powerful Python packages that are already pre-installed on Google Colab, our development platform.
+This means we won't need to go through the hassle of manually installing them.
+We'll be using:

+- `pandas`: Great for data manipulation and analysis.
+- `numpy`: Essential for numerical operations.
+- `datetime`: Helpful for handling dates and times.
+- `sklearn`: A go-to library for machine learning.
+- `scipy`: Useful for scientific and technical computing.
+- `joblib`: Handy for saving and loading Python objects.

+Since these packages are ready to use on Google Colab, we can simply import them into our project.
+We'll do this with standard Python import statements, allowing us to quickly set up our working environment and dive into the exciting work we have planned in this article.

 ```python
 import pandas as pd